capnmidnight/Calla/Tutorial.md

 Calla is a library that encapsulates using [Jitsi Meet](https://meet.jit.si/) for custom teleconferencing apps that experiment in audio process and visual representation.

 The following tutorial describes how to use Calla, by walking through Calla's own application initialization process.
+[View a live version of this tutorial app](https://www.calla.chat/basic/).

 ## Overview